South Australian Certificate of Education: SACE and tertiary studies

 SACE results are scaled and then used to calculate a University Aggregate, which is out of 90.
 This is then converted into an Australian Tertiary Admission Rank (ATAR), previously a Tertiary Entrance Rank (TER) which universities within Australia use to select students who will be offered places in particular courses.
 A TAFE SA selection score is also calculated for entry into other further education courses.

 Full details of South Australian university and TAFE entry requirements for 2012 onwards are provided in ‘Australian Tertiary Admissions Booklet 2013, 2014, 2015’, published by the South Australian Tertiary Admissions Centre, the South Australian Government authority which processes applications for tertiary courses in South Australia and the Northern Territory.

 Awards

 SACE results are announced in December each year.
-Governor of South Australia Commendations are awarded to people who receive merits in 90 Stage 2 credits (including Research Project) or achieved an A in 70 or more credits and displayed "Excellence in the development of one or more SACE capabilities".
+Governor of South Australia Commendations are awarded to people who have "met the relevant criteria [of the specific award], achieved excellence in accredited SACE subjects and demonstrated the development of one or more SACE capabilities".
 Merits are awarded to students who receive an A+, and have displayed "exceptional achievement" (less than 2% of students taking a subject) in individual subjects in their Stage 2 SACE results.
 Prizes are awarded to the top student in certain subjects, including: